jeffblackadar/gabii_gis/README.md

 + Start georefererncing
 + Check results in QGIS

-There are 8, Tav 1 - 8.
++ There are 8, Tav 1 - 8.
-Tav 1 - 4 have layers 1 - 4
++ Tav 1 - 4 have layers 1 - 4
-Tav 5 - 8 also have layers 1 - 4.
++ Tav 5 - 8 also have layers 1 - 4.
 They are (Metrix)

+# Events

+not yet in order

++ Excavation of 6 room building in south east.
+Between March and May 1999.
++ Rain and flooded road.
++ Placement of small walls
++ Removal of small walls